BlackCubes/pig-game/README.md

 The game implements JavaScript to make it work while also using the basics of HTML and CSS.
 No plug-ins or extensions for JS, but it does use the Google API Font for Lato and it uses the icons from Ionic Framework website.

-This JavaScript game was inspired when I was learning JavaScript from a Udemy course "The Complete JavaScript Course 2019: Build Real Projects!" by (name).
+This JavaScript game was inspired when I was learning JavaScript from a Udemy course "The Complete JavaScript Course 2019: Build Real Projects!" by Jonas Schmedtmann.
 All of my thanks and the code belongs to him.

 Thanks for visiting the repository, and hopefully you enjoy the project!